 sudo iptables -S

-If you do that before and after a connection to the VPN network you see what I mean:
+If you do that before and after a connection to the VPN you see what I mean:

 If I want to connect to the Pi Hotspot now, I don’t even get an IP address anymore.
 That’s why I execute the following two commands and the hotspot assigns me an IP address again and works as designed: